 - Example: XYZ Sport Club and the block IOWA logo

-- The “IOWA Sport Clubs Patch” shall not to be used on any non-competition items.
+- The “IOWA Sport Clubs Badge” shall not to be used on any non-competition items.

 - Other trademarks and logos are available for Sport Club’s use only after prior approval from Recreational Services and the Trademark Licensing Office.